Patient quick start guide

 We are pleased that you have chosen Ridgeline Endoscopy Center for your upcoming procedure.
 We want to be sure that you have all the necessary information to fully prepare you for your procedure.

-Ridgeline Endoscopy Center requires you to complete your medical history with One Medical Passport in order to give you the best possible care.
+Ridgeline Endoscopy Center requires you to COMPLETE your medical history with One Medical Passport in order to give you the best possible care.
 If you have completed a One Medical Passport in the past, you must logon and update it.
 It is essential that this be completed 3 business days prior to your procedure.
-A pre-COVID test is required prior to your procedure.
-Ridgeline will contact you with test times and locations.
 If you have not heard from us 2 days prior to your scheduled procedure, you must call our scheduling department at (801) 409-1031 and confirm your appointment.

-Start your health history on the website, One Medical Passport.
+Start your health history on the Medical Passport website.
 It is easier to use a computer to complete your OMP than to use your mobile phone.
 First time users should click the green Register button and create an account.
 Have a list of your medications with you as you begin.
-Answer the questions on each page and click save and continue.
+Answer the questions on each page, then click save and continue.
 Once complete, you will be prompted to click Finish to securely submit your information.
 It is not necessary to print your completed registration.

 First Time Website Users Click Register